TshidisoMofokeng/acad_web/content/project/VECM/index.md

 title: VECM applied to the South African Rand-US dollar exchange rate
 ---

-# VECM applied to the South African Rand-US dollar exchange rate

 We use the flexible price monetary model specified as: